mkoslacz/minimal-mistakes/_posts/2017-02-08-moviper--the-android-viper-library.markdown

                 .subscribe()!!
 ```

-This operator allows our streams to signal an error and do not unsubscribe after that - if user wants to log in and he's out of the Internet, he will get some error about it, and we want to allow him to retry this action.
+This operator allows our streams to signal an error and to not to unsubscribe after that - if user wants to log in and he's out of the Internet, he will get some error about it, and we want to allow him to retry this action.
+That's why we use the `retrySubscribe` operator.
 I'll describe implementation details of it in the another post.

 Now let's go back to our presenter.
 As you probably noticed, presenter has an access to view, routing and interactor in a whole class scope.
-Moreover, it automagically cast it to the appropriate interface defined in a contract.
+Moreover, it automagically cast them to appropriate interfaces defined in contract.
 Note that I always use the optional view call - it's just easier to do it in a no-brainer way.
-As we often use thread switching in our streams, view could get detached from the presenter in the meanwhile.
+As we often use thread switching in our streams, view can get detached from the presenter in the meanwhile.
 Don't let Android Studio fool you using "unnecessary safe call" message!
-On the other hand Interactor and Routing are tightly coupled with presenter so there is no need to use safe calls on them in any situation.
+On the other hand, Interactor and Routing are tightly coupled with presenter, so there is no need to use safe calls on them in any situation.

 The other fancy thing there is that we haven't even touched the another components but we can safely implement whole presenter!
-Using Moviper you can pararellize the work on the single module at whole team.
+Using Moviper you can parallelize the work on the single module at whole team.
 Making work more focused on single screen makes you send new builds to QA faster, so there is no bottlenecking on the very end of the scrum sprint!

 On the example you can see that each stream is wrapped in a `addSubscription` call.
 It's one of the built-in Moviper methods that allows you forget about the need of unsubscribing your streams to avoid memory leaks.
 Just wrap all of your never completing streams using `addSubscription` and that's all!
 Your streams will be unsubscribed at presenter detach from View.
 If you have some objects in your presenter that need some special finishing, do it overriding `onDetach(Boolean retainInstance)` method (and once again, don't forget to call super!).

 But remember, not every call of it means that presenter will be destroyed - if a `retainInstance` argument is `true` it means that attached view is destroying because of the Android orientation change, and presenter will be retained and reattached to the new view, so you don't have to nuke your delegates (at least these which don't use the view reference).

-The thing worth emphasizing here is that your presenter won't be parceled and recreated or something like that, it will be the same, exact presenter that have been attached to the view before orientation change.
-Moreover, all of the background work that the presenter performs (and all of its children, with Routing and Interactor as a most notable example of them) will be delivered to the eventual view if the orientation change happens in the meanwhile if you follow one rule of the thumb - *always communicate with the view using the main thread* (http://hannesdorfmann.com/mosby/summary/ - *Can the Presenter and its view be out of sync during a screen orientation change?* paragraph).
+The thing worth emphasizing here is that your presenter won't be parceled and recreated or something like that.
+After rotating the screen, it will be the same exact presenter that have been attached to the view before orientation change.
+Moreover, all of the background work that the presenter performs (and all of its children, with Routing and Interactor as a most notable examples of them) will be delivered to the eventual view if the orientation change happens in the meanwhile if only you follow the one rule of the thumb - *always communicate with the view using the main thread* ([as it is in Mosby library](http://hannesdorfmann.com/mosby/summary/) - *Can the Presenter and its view be out of sync during a screen orientation change?* paragraph.
+Moviper bases on Mosby so the linked rule refers to Moviper also).

 Even if view will need to perform some hard work on the background thread, using the diffUtil for example - always call the view on the main thread and delegate the work to another thread in the view itself.
-For more info about the presenter and view lifecycle and behavior I recommend you reading the Mosby  http://hannesdorfmann.com/mosby/ docs and blog as the Moviper is built on top of this library, so it inherits the behavior of view-presenter relations.
+For more info about the presenter and view lifecycle and behavior I recommend you reading the [Mosby docs and blog](https://kotlinlang.org/docs/tutorials/kotlin-android.html) as the Moviper is built on top of this library, so it inherits the behavior of view-presenter relations.

-Ok, so we have discussed the Moviper behaviour in this context, so now let's focus on our sample app logic:
+Ok, so we have discussed the Moviper behavior in this context, so now let's focus on our sample app logic:

 ```kotlin
 addSubscription(